duykhoa/duykhoa.github.io/_katas/factorial-digit-sum.md

 ```

 Wow, at this point, the case 4 and 3 have exactly same code, we can merge them together.
-Also I found `i` always end by by n - 1, so the code will become
+Also I found `i` always end by by n, so the code will become

 ```ruby
   def factorial(n)